buddhi1980/mandelbulber2/README.md

 ## Building and Deploying

+Dowload latest stable version from [Releases] (https://github.com/buddhi1980/mandelbulber2/releases)

-Please see information in [mandelbulber2/deploy](mandelbulber2/deploy) folder.
+Unpack dowloaded file and follow instructions from README file Please see information in [mandelbulber2/deploy](mandelbulber2/deploy) folder.

 ## Easy Preparation for Development

+Thre program is natively developed using Qt Creator under Linux (Debian or Ubuntu)

+The file [mandelbulber2/Release/mandelbulber.pro] (https://github.com/buddhi1980/mandelbulber2/blob/master/mandelbulber2/Release/mandelbulber.pro) provides all needed configuration for Qt Creator.
+But to be able to compile the program, the system has to be prepared.

 Use the following scripts to prepare your Linux environment for development.
 These scripts install all required packages, compile the program, and create symbolic links in /usr/share/mandelbulber to your working directory.